n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 }
 ```

 The runner part is also elegant.
-The only different is it would use one ...
+The only difference is it would use one ...

-Oh, waite a sec, would it work?
+Oh, wait a sec, would it work?
 I don't think the second part would be executed!

 I test on xv6 terminal and find it doesn't work...
 Okay, I think I know why its name is back rather than and.
 It means backend.
 So the key is keep it back end.
 We can just run it in the child process without `wait`.

-It's not eleagnt, it's trite.
+It's not elegant, it's trite.
 # Epilogue

 This shell support `cd` and 5 types of commands, including normal, list, backend, pipe, redirection.

 For `cd`, we gonna use chdir to complete it simply.
 But unluckily, we can't combine `cd` with other symbols, such as "cd .. ; ls".

-For other types of commands, we have corresponding parser and runner.
-We analysised them in previous parts.
-And they are related, if you dive deeper about the constrcution of parsing, you will find this elegant shell is amazing.
+For other types of commands, we have a corresponding parser and runner.
+We analysed them in previous parts.
+And they are related, if you dive deeper into the construction of parsing, you will find this elegant shell is amazing.

 All in one, we went through the shell.c.
 And we find it's not as powerful as our bash/zsh.
-However, we know the constrcution of a basic shell and know the way to parse and run different types of commands.
+However, we know the construction of a basic shell and know the way to parse and run different types of commands.
 That's amazing to read these awesome codes, I feel like I talked to a great programmer, that's really precious for me.